 …Brueghel’s Children’s Games?
 Pieter Brueghel The Children’s Games Kunsthistoriches Museum Vienna

-According to Rand, The Children’s Games by Flemish Renaissance painter Pieter Brueghel the Elder, is “a complexity of contrasts, movements, and expressions united in a symphony of light and shade, curves, angles, and emotions – the whole gamut of conflicting phenomena.”
+According to Rand, The Children’s Games,by Flemish Renaissance painter Pieter Brueghel the Elder, is “a complexity of contrasts, movements, and expressions united in a symphony of light and shade, curves, angles, and emotions – the whole gamut of conflicting phenomena.”
 The artist creates contrast by placing the playing children in a cityscape filled with sturdy buildings, but that contrast is not jarring.
 Rather, all the elements are brought into harmony because Brueghel balances passive and active elements, as well as those simple and complex, allowing the viewer to focus on the joy of the children.

 …Romanesque Capitals?